News» Go to news main

 Medical students, residents receive emergency financial support from Canadian Medical Association Foundation

 The Canadian Medical Association Foundation has introduced a bursary for medical students and residents experiencing extraneous or unanticipated expenses resulting from the COVID-19 pandemic.
-The bursary is designed to provide immediate relief for unexpected financial needs such as the inability to meet essential living expenses due specifically to COVID-19.
+The bursary was first announced in April 2020 and is designed to provide immediate relief for unexpected financial needs such as the inability to meet essential living expenses due specifically to COVID-19.

 “We appreciate this vital support from the CMA Foundation, which will help ease the financial burden for our students and residents,” says Dr. David Anderson, Dean of Medicine.
 “These are extraordinary times and the bursary will allow students and residents to focus on their studies and their educational goals.”